-You can also add other vegetables like thinly sliced radishes or carrots.
+You can also add other vegetables like thinly sliced radishes or carrots or a garlic clove.
 Radishes can be added after you drain the water off of the onions.
 Add carrots to the bowl with the onions before pouring the boiling water over them.

-You can also add whole spices like red pepper flakes, bay leaves, coriander seeds, cumin seeds, cloves, or a cinnamon stick.
+You can also add whole spices like red pepper flakes, bay leaves, coriander seeds, cumin seeds, cloves, star anise, or a cinnamon stick.
 Add these after draining off the boiling water.